montyr75/da_bootcamp/courses/start_programming_with_dart/lists/instructions.md

 }
 ```

 Yes, lists can hold strings, boolean values, or any other valid Dart data type.
-In fact, in this example, you could even mix and match:
+In fact, you could even mix and match:

 ```dart
 void main() {